NextronSystems/asgard-manual/usage/administration.rst

 **Limit**

 ASGARD will not send additional scans to the agents when the client limit is reached.
+Therefore you need to set a limit higher than the number of hosts you want to scan.

 **Rate**